 "A good picture of the tech opportunities in the bank"

-“The tech programme is giving me the opportunity to get to know the company and see what opportunities exist in various parts of the bank.
-It is giving so much more than if I were to have accepted a specific job directly,” says system scientist Julius Bendezu, who is participating in SEB’s tech programme.
+“The tech programme allowed me to get to know the company and see what opportunities exist in various parts of the bank.
+It gave so much more than if I were to have accepted a specific job directly,” says system scientist Julius Bendezu, who participated in SEB’s tech programme 2020.

-Julius Bendezu is one of 19 participants from Sweden, Latvia and Lithuania who in September climbed onboard SEB’s tech programme, which will continue until March.
+Julius Bendezu was one of 19 participants from Sweden, Latvia and Lithuania who in September 2020 climbed onboard SEB’s tech programme, which continued until March 2021.
 In parallel with this, the bank’s international trainee programme also started, with 20 participants.
 The two programmes have many joint activities and tasks, giving their participants opportunities to get to know each other and form networks.

 What prompted you to apply to SEB’s tech programme?

 “I wanted to get to know a company and was looking into trainee programmes, which are a good way to get introduced in a company.
 I saw that SEB offers a programme that focuses on the entire bank and provides opportunities to work with a real-life business challenge.
 That felt exciting.”

 What did you do during the tech programme?

 “I spent about half of my time as a programmer in the area of authorisation systems.
 We developed a system that allows corporate customers to manage their staff and assign various authorisation levels.

 “I spent the other half of my time on activities in the tech programme.
 This part of the programme was not so distinctly technical, but rather, much of the focus is on ‘soft’ aspects and provides a broader insight into the bank.
 The programme allowed me to get a good picture of the opportunities that exist and where I may fit in the future.”